Mohamedramy390/CSP/cspProject/Project_Report.md

 This project presents an intelligent timetabling system that automatically generates feasible course schedules for educational institutions using Constraint Satisfaction Problem (CSP) techniques.
 The system addresses the complex challenge of scheduling multiple courses, sections, instructors, and rooms while satisfying various constraints such as instructor availability, room capacity, time slot conflicts, and section overlaps.

 The system is designed to handle real-world academic scheduling scenarios, including courses with both lecture and lab components, multiple sections per course, instructor preferences, and room type requirements.
 By leveraging CSP algorithms and optimization techniques, the system efficiently generates conflict-free timetables that respect all specified constraints.
+Additionally, a newly implemented **Web Interface** provides broader accessibility, allowing users to interact with the system, generate timetables, and visualize results through a modern web browser.

 ---